godfrey-bn/Cloud-Security-Projects-for-Begineers/Project-2-Implementing-Network-Security-Groups(NSGs)-on-Azure.md

 ## Conclusion

-By completing these exercises, you have successfully set up an Azure VM, created a Network Security Group, configured security rules, and associated the NSG with your VM.
+By completing these exercises, you have successfully set up an Azure Virtual Machine, created a Network Security Group, configured security rules, and associated the NSG with your VM.
 These skills are essential for securing Azure resources and managing network traffic effectively.